stmcli/stmcli/README.md

 The unofficial STM CLI client.

-stmcli aims to use the data made available by the [Société de transport de Montréal](http://www.stm.info/) and create an easy to use command line application to access bus/metro informations.
+stmcli aims to use the data made available by the [Société de transport de Montréal](http://www.stm.info/) to create an easy to use command line application to access bus/metro informations.